Mohammed0Khater/lxd-micro-cloud-lab/README.md

 2. Ran `lxc monitor` to watch system-level events.
 3. Used `journalctl -xe` on the host to check for bridge errors.

 Resolution: Identified a mismatch in MTU settings between the container and the physical gateway.
-Restored MTU to 1500; connectivity restored.
+Restored MTU to 1500 using `tcpdump`; connectivity restored.
 ***
 THE END!